 You’ve never seen cheese roll like this before.

-The Southland Cheese Roll is an annual community event by New Zealand Red Cross, and it’s not what you’re thinking.
-Imagine Red Bull trolleys meets Gloucester cheese chasing… on a mini scale.
+The Southland Cheese Roll is an annual community event by New Zealand Red Cross, and unless you’ve been before it’s probably not what you’re thinking.

-Contestants bring along their fastest, most reliable, ornately-decorated cheese-carrying contraption to transport a small cube of cheese (cheese provided by the organiser) down the hill in New Zealand’s only cheese race.
+Contestants bring along their fastest, most reliable, ornately-decorated cheese-carrying cart to transport a small cube of cheese (cheese provided by the organiser) down the hill in New Zealand’s only cheese cart race.
 There are tons of amazing prizes up for grabs for winners.
+Cheesy grins guaranteed.

 The racing is full of intrigue - who will win, who will finish, and perhaps most fun of all, who will come unstuck.